BTS break sparks debate on activism, military exemptions

 “BTS and their business folks know that speaking up in the US is profitable but doing the same back home would be more trouble than it’s worth.
 So they don’t,” tweeted Lee after the band’s visit to Washington.

-Despite that, Lee said the band’s silence is understandable, stating that BTS would be met with “indifference at best and hostility at worse” from politicians if they did speak up.
+Despite that, Lee said the band’s silence is understandable, stating that BTS would be met with “indifference at best and hostility at worst” from politicians if they did speak up.

 Some South Korean celebrities like singers Harisu and Ha:tfelt have been speaking out on touchy subjects such as the anti-discrimination law and feminism, despite backlashes.